ROCm/rocSHMEM/docs/introduction.rst

 The workgroup APIs are any API calls that have the suffix `_wg` or infix `_wg_`.
 The parameters in which these routines are called must be the same for every thread in the workgroup.
-If each thread calls these routines with different parameters, the behaviour will be undefined.
+If any thread calls these routines with differing parameters, the behavior is undefined.
 These APIs will block until the calling workgroup completes.